-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XIII. РО PULATION AND HOUSING.
-Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? \boxtimes b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? \boxtimes a.
-Other than on-site access roads and wastewater facilities to serve exclusively the winery's operations, no new infrastructure is proposed that might induce growth by extending service outside of the property boundaries.
-The proposed project includes a modest number of winery employees (no greater the 10 employees).
-The Association of Bay Area Governments' Projections 2003 figures indicate that the total population of Napa County is projected to increase an estimated 23 percent by the year 2030 (Napa County Baseline Data Report, November 30, 2005).
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XIII.
+POF PULATION AND HOUSING.
+Would the project: a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? $\boxtimes$ b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? a.
+Other than on-site access roads and water and wastewater facilities to serve exclusively the winery's operations, no new infrastructure is proposed that might induce growth by extending service outside of the property boundaries.
+Off-site, the applicant proposes to widen Silverado Trail in order to accommodate extension of a two-way left-turn lane in the center of the roadway; however, this improvement is intended to facilitate safe vehicular movement onto and off of the property, and it does not serve to extend the roadway nor increase its capacity along the entirety of the roadway's length.
+The proposed project includes a modest number of winery employees (two full-time, two part-time, and two part-time seasonal).
+The Association of Bay Area Governments' Projections 2003 figures indicate that the total population of Napa County is projected to increase an estimated 23 percent by the year 2030 ( Napa County Baseline Data Report , November 30, 2005).
 Additionally, the County's Baseline Data Report indicates that total housing units currently programmed in county and municipal housing elements exceed ABAG growth projections by approximately 15 percent.
-The additional 10 employee positions that are part of this project could lead to some population growth in Napa County.
+The additional four, year-round employee positions that are part of this project could lead to some population growth in Napa County.
 However, relative to the County's projected low to moderate growth rate and overall adequate programmed housing supply, that population growth does not rise to a level of environmental significance.
-In addition, the project would be subject to the County's housing impact mitigation fee, which provides funding to assist the County in meeting local housing needs.
+In addition, the project would be subject to the County's housing impact mitigation fee, which provides funding to assist the County in meeting local housing needs. residence that is proposed to be maintained with the operation of the winery, consistent with the property's zoning.

-b/c.
-The AW Zoning District of the parcel allows one single-family residence and a secondary dwelling per legal lot.
-The 10.5-acre parcel currently has a primary residence and secondary dwelling that will not be changed as a result of the project, consistent with the property's zoning.
 No additional residences or residential structures are proposed to be added to the site.
 Thus, no residents would be displaced and no residences would be lost as a result of the proposed use permit.

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact
+Mitiga tion M easures: None required.
+Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact XIV.

-XIV.
 PU BLIC SERVICES.
-Would the project result in:

-a) Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services listed below:

-i) Fire protection?

-ii) Police protection?
+Would the project result in: a) Substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services listed below: i) Fire protection? ii) Police protection? $\boxtimes$

-iii) Schools? \boxtimes

-iv) Parks? \boxtimes

-v) Other public facilities? \boxtimes